vqmpjayZ/Bypass/README.md

 - Complete rewrite of the bypassing system
 - Updated and fixed bypassing methods
 - Rebuilt interface and internal structure
-- Versions prior to V4 are unavailable (lost media)
+- Changelogs prior to V4 are unwritten lmao

 ---